 If you want your user interface product to look consistent with your company's branding, then you need to check with your user interface manufacturer to ensure your pantone colors are being used correctly.

-Purchasing a Pantone Matching System swatch book from PANTONE® is an important tool for engineers and designer to always know what color to use on a product to match the next version.
+Purchasing a Pantone Matching System Swatch book from PANTONE® is an important tool for engineers and designers to always know what color to use on a product to match the next version.
 To learn more about colors by Pantone visit www.pantone.com.